In this tutorial I want to teach you how to get the best quality out of your textures when compressing them.

 To motivate you to switch from a different tool, let me detail the issues encountered with the different encoders (comparison images are in the spoiler below).

-Edit: No matter which tool you use, make sure it generates mipmaps.
+Edit: No matter which tool you use, make sure it generates mipmaps unless it's a UI texture.
 Some will do this by default, some don't (Compressonator).
 Some tools also offer the ability to specify gamma/sRGB for mipmap generation.
-With the current renderer this should be set to sRGB/2.2 (default for Crunch and NVTT).
-If you're unsure about gamma, use a checkerboard texture to replace a terrain texture ingame, disable anisotropic texture filtering and look off into the distance, with proper gamma it should look about medium gray (with lighting taken into account), otherwise it will look darker (like here).
+This should be set to sRGB/2.2 (default for most tools).
+If you're unsure about gamma, use a checkerboard texture to replace a terrain texture ingame, disable anisotropic filtering and look off into the distance, with proper gamma it should look about medium gray (with lighting taken into account), otherwise it will look darker (like here).

 Edit2: If you're working with tiled textures (terrain, walls), make sure you're telling the compressor so it doesn't break the smooth tiling (e.g. -wrap for Crunch, -repeat for NVTT), though the difference is usually minimal.